 Develop and deliver training to workers and employers in the construction industry that target the most likely causes of injuries, illnesses, and fatalities.
-The combined goal (goals 2.1.a, 2.1.b and 2.1.d) is to train at least 300 public sector workers in Alaska's public sector.
+The combined goal (goals 2.1.a, 2.1.b and 2.1.d) is to train at least 300 workers

-Develop and deliver training to workers and employers in the construction industry Target outreach training and consultations towards those activities most likely to cause "struck-by" or "falling" injuries or fatalities
+- Develop and deliver training to workers and employers in the construction industry - Target outreach training and consultations towards those activities most likely to cause "caught in or between", "struck-by" or "falling" injuries or fatalities.